-Fasting: it’s one of those “fringe” things in Christian belief that people are somewhat aware of, but not a lot of people are clear about.
-I’ve never actually heard any official instruction on fasting from any church I’ve been a part of, and I’m suspicious as to whether that’s a fairly typical experience of others.
-Due to the lack of instruction I’ve had (and many of the people I know), the ideas of fasting range from “something that happened in Jesus’ day that we don’t need to worry about” to “the secret to unlocking the spiritual blessings in your life that you’ve been searching for!”.
+Christian Fasting: it’s one of those “fringe” things in Christian belief that people are somewhat aware of but not a lot of people are clear about.
+I’ve never actually heard any teaching on fasting from any church I’ve attended, and I suspect that’s a fairly typical experience for others too.
+Due to the lack of instruction on the subject, the ideas of fasting range from “something that happened in Jesus’ day that we don’t need to worry about” to “the secret to spiritual break through.”

 Both of these cannot be true.
-If fasting is irrelevant, it’s not the secret to the blessed life.
-If it is the secret to the blessed life, it’s hardly irrelevant!
+If fasting is irrelevant, it’s not the secret to spiritual break through.
+If it is the secret to spiritual break through, it’s hardly irrelevant!

-Along these lines, I got a phone call from a pastor friend of mine several days ago where the topic came up.
-He had mentioned another pastor in his area who mentioned that his elders “don’t make any decisions without prayer and fasting”, and my friend was wondering if he was missing something.
-We talked a fair bit about fasting, but in the end we agreed that neither of us had any sort of serious biblical understanding of fasting, so we decided to hop on our computers and study the topic together.
-Here’s the fruit of what we learned, and I’ll admit that we were both wrong on the topic.
+Along these lines, I got a phone call from a pastor friend of mine sometime ago where the topic came up.
+My friend had mentioned another pastor in his area who said his elders “don’t make any decisions without prayer and fasting,” and my friend was wondering if he was missing something because his elders prayed but didn’t fast.
+We talked a fair bit about fasting, but in the end we agreed that neither of us had any sort of serious biblical understanding of fasting.
+So we decided to hop on our computers and study the topic together.
+Here’s the fruit of what we learned, and I’ll admit that we were both quite wrong on the topic.

 Just going from the ESV, the term “fast” or “fasting” (being a time where one refrains from food or drink) appears 39 times in the Old Testament: